alohawild/python_class/README.md

 ## Titanic
 This is a better and more correct program, `Titanic.py`.
 It uses `Pandas` to change values and is a very good example of using data frame and fixing issues in the data set.
 Dispair is how bad the error rate is--zero would be perfect.
 ### Exercise
-The code is better but still a linear.
+The code is better but still a bit linear (what can I say--I use to code RPG2).
 It can be easily revised to create a file and improved.
 This program is a starting point for would be Python machine learning coding.
 Please enjoy it and maybe even submit to Kaggle!
 The lamda code is obscure but so Python.
 Again, enjoy.
 ## Great Scott
 In the answer directory is a huge and crazy program, `GreatScott.py`.
 It is my solution using all the various machine learning libraries.
 It does so much I call it "Great Scott!
 That is a lot of Machine Leaning."
 Use it to harvest solutions.